wlsf82/protractor-and-webrtc/README.md

     expect(roomNameFromUrl).toEqual(oomNameFromConsole);
 });
 ```
+The first new test store in a variable called `isStreamActive` the return of a pure JavaScript code and then it expects that the value stored in this variable is equal to true, meaning that stream is active.

-The first new test store in a variable called `isVideoAutoplayEnabled` the return of a pure JavaScript code and then it expects that the value stored in this variable is equal to true, meaning that video autoplay is enabled.
+The second new test store in a variable called `isVideoAutoplayEnabled` the return of a pure JavaScript code and then it expects that the value stored in this variable is equal to true, meaning that video autoplay is enabled.

-This is a powerful option of Protractor and it may be very useful when testing WebRTC applications.
+This is a powerful option of Protractor and it may be very useful when testing WebRTC applications, since you can check that many things that happen in the background are working fine when when simulating the real use of the application.

-Now let's update the Page Object file, before the explanation of the second new test.
+Now let's update the Page Object file before the explanation of the third new test.

 Add the following method to the `WebrtcSample` class, right below the `constructor` definition: